How to Protect Your Assets in the Event of a Car Accident

-Titles of cars need to be put in name of the person who owns and is driving the car.
-If your spouse is driving your car and gets in an accident you both are liable because the car title is in your name.
+If your spouse is driving your car and gets in an accident, you both are liable because the car title is in your name.

-Therefore if your spouse is sued and it goes beyond the insurance coverage amount than his assets, joint assets and now your individual assets are all at risk.
+Therefore if your spouse gets sued and damages go beyond the insurance coverage amount, their assets, your joint assets, and your individual assets are all at risk.

-Whereas if your spouse was driving their vehicle with the title in their name then in the event of a car wreck only their assets and joint assets would be at risk.
+If your spouse got into a car wreck with the title in their name, only their assets and your joint assets would be at risk.

 Here is what an umbrella insurance policy generally covers:

 - Damaged Property

 - Certain Lawsuits